learn-tdd-in/learntdd.in/laravel/_commits.md

 Red: Method App\Http\Controllers\BlogPostsController::create() does not exist

-The acceptance test can now find the controller, but not a create action on it.
+The acceptance test can now find the controller, but not a "create" action on it.

-### Add `create` action to blog posts controller [<span class="octicon octicon-mark-github"></span>](https://github.com/learn-tdd-in/laravel/commit/947989d9275408808e7068882e7172b3e79467ef)
+### Add `create` action to blog posts controller [<span class="octicon octicon-mark-github"></span>](https://github.com/learn-tdd-in/laravel/commit/2c9a97e56dbc815b5e8f7e9a3bf650d36a4a60e4)

 #### app/Http/Controllers/BlogPostsController.php